Mental Health

 Staying connected with your counsellor is just as important as staying connected with your loved ones.

 Virtual sessions are not the same as in-person; I get it.
-But in times like these, something is always better than nothing. (recommended reading: Facing the Long Road of Anxiety During a Global Pandemic)
+But in times like these, something is always better than nothing.

 If your counsellor isn’t offering virtual sessions, ask if they can refer you to someone who is.

 For those who don’t have a counsellor yet, search for someone in your area who will meet virtually.
-There are also online companies that offer virtual counselling exclusively, just make sure you are aware of their policies and that they have credible, certified therapists in their system.
+There are also online companies that offer virtual counselling exclusively; just make sure you are aware of their policies and that they have credible, certified therapists in their system.

 3. Connect online through games

-Playing games online with friends (or strangers) serves two purposes: it keeps you connected and it provides a healthy distraction.
+Playing games online with friends (or strangers) serves two purposes: it keeps you connected, and it provides a healthy distraction.

-There are many ways you can play games online and they don’t just have to be video games!
+There are many ways you can play games online, and they don’t just have to be video games!

 Here are some of the ways I do it: